 Staying in the UK

-When you’re travelling to another country to study, getting organised can be quite difficult.
+When you’re travelling to another country to study, it is important to be organised.
 In this page you will find information on:

 - Open status of our Holland Park Gardens Centre